Is Trane AC Worth the Extra Money?

-When we are discussing the “ultimate” air conditioners, furnaces, and heat pumps; 18+ SEER units with variable speed inverter compressors, fully-communicating systems, Wi-Fi controls, ultra-quiet, etc. – Trane takes the top spot with models like the XV20i.
+When we are discussing the “ultimate” air conditioners, furnaces, and heat pumps; 18+ SEER units with variable speed inverter compressors, fully-communicating systems, Wi-Fi controls, ultra-quiet, etc. – Trane takes one of the top spots with models like the XV20i.

-To be fair, the XP25 (heat pump) and XC25 (split gas/electric) from Lennox are an equal match for the XV20i with some features, even besting Trane in a few areas, but there are a few features and capabilities in the Trane unit nobody can touch…and I mean nobody.
+To be fair, the XP25 (heat pump) and XC25 (split gas/electric) from Lennox are an equal match for the XV20i with some features, even besting Trane in a few areas.
+However, there are a few features and capabilities in the Trane unit nobody can touch…and I mean nobody.
 Lennox, Carrier, York, Goodman, Rheem, Maytag – all take a back seat to this model in some categories.